dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - The **.rpak** files contain various encoded assets that Legion can export; and, as of now the currently supported assets are:
   - Textures in DDS format.
   - DataTables as a CSV file.
-  - Models as [SEModel, OBJ, XNALara, SMD].
+  - Models as [SEModel, OBJ, XNALara, SMD, CoD XModel].

 ## Coming Soon
 - Animations (SEAnim).